cloudtarun97/Sign-Detection/README.md

 This is a python project capable of recognizing and converting Indian Sign Language into words in real-time.

+This python project is completey used in extra_large systems such as Supercomputers.

 ## Models used
 OpenCV &
 Tensorflow